-The bowl has a cylindrical/conical shape and rotates at a pre-set speed optimally adjusted to the application.
-The slurry rotates with the bowl at the operating speed and forms a concentric layer at the bowl wall.
-The solids contained in the product are packed against the bowl wall by centrifugal force.
+The decanter bowl has a cylindrical/conical shape and rotates at a pre-set speed optimally adjusted to the application.
+The slurry rotates within the bowl at the operating speed and forms a cylindrical layer at the bowl wall.
+Due to the higher density, the solids contained in the product settle on the inner wall of the bowl under the action of centrifugal force.
 The length of the cylindrical bowl section and the cone angle are selected to meet the specific requirements of an application.

-The scroll rotates at a slightly different speed than the bowl and conveys the separated solids toward the conical end of the bowl.
-This differential speed determines the residence time of the solids in the bowl.
+The decanter scroll rotates at a slightly different speed than the bowl and conveys the separated solids toward the conical end of the bowl.
+This differential speed determines the residence time of the solids in the decanter bowl.
 Residence time is a critical factor for cake dryness.
 It can be adjusted by changing the differential speed of the scroll thus providing optimal separation.
-If the physical properties of the product change, Flottweg decanters can be supplied with a different scroll design or by modifying an existing scroll.
-Scroll pitch and single or multiple lead configurations are important design variables.
+Depending on the application and task, the scrolls are designed differently.

 Settled solids are ejected through ports at the conical end of the bowl into the solids housing and fall through the discharge chute.

-The clarified liquids flow to the cylindrical end of the bowl where they exit over weir plates.
-Easily adjustable weir plates allow for precise adjustment of the pond depth in the bowl.
-The liquid overflow is then collected in a centrate chamber and discharged by gravity.
+The clarified liquids (fluid phase) flow to the cylindrical end of the bowl where they exit over weir plates.
+In these openings there are very precisely adjustable weir plates (overflow weirs) with which the pond depth (liquid layer) in the bowl is adjusted.
+The liquid is collected in the drain housing and discharged without pressure.